 - The red X-axis arrow is pointing to the right.

-- The Y-axis arrow is pointing up.
+- The Y-axis arrow is pointing away from you.

-- The Z-axis is pointing toward you.
+- The Z-axis is pointing upward.

 When you’ve gone through each of these steps, click OK.

 As you begin programming CAM for more complex parts, you may want to orientate the WCS for your tooling in a way that differs from the way you've orientated your model within the stock.
 To give you more flexibility, Fusion 360 allows you to orientate your tool in a few different ways.

 - Model Orientation: This aligns your tool with the axis of the WCS associated with your model.

 - Select Z Axis/Plane & X Axis: Allows you to choose the Z & X axes yourself, using your model's geometry.

 - Select Z Axis/Plane & Y Axis: Allows you to choose the Z & Y axes yourself, using your model's geometry.

 - Select X & Y Axis: Allows you to choose the X & Y axes yourself, using the model geometry.